 To delete labels, hold the Shift key and paint with a mouse.
+TIP There is always one Unknown class available in the class list.
+Selecting it and painting also removes any existing pixel labels.

-You may also adjust the brush size using the Brush button on the toolbar.
+The brush size may be adjusted using the Brush button on the toolbar.